pbakaus/grunt-cruncher/README.md

 ## processConfig

-This task runs through a source config file and generates out a series of config files for use in your application.
+This task runs through a source config file and generates a consumable config file for use in your application.
 It supports comments and privates.

 For example, our source config file looks like this: